siemens/ix/packages/documentation/docs/migration/2_0_0/index.md

 We are excited to announce that we have migrated all of our components to Shadow DOM.
 This migration brings several benefits and enhancements to the functionality and performance of our library.

-Here are the key advantages of migrating to ShadowDOM components:
+Here are the key advantages of migrating to Shadow DOM components:

-1. **Interoperable**: ShadowDOM provides encapsulation for components, isolating their styles and markup within a dedicated DOM subtree.
+1. **Interoperable**: Shadow DOM provides encapsulation for components, isolating their styles and markup within a dedicated DOM subtree.
 This ensures predictable and maintainable styling, while enabling seamless integration of self-contained and reusable components into various projects without conflicts or interference with existing styles and functionality.

-2. **Improved Performance**: ShadowDOM components have better performance due to the browser's optimized rendering of the encapsulated DOM subtree.
+2. **Improved Performance**: Shadow DOM components have better performance due to the browser's optimized rendering of the encapsulated DOM subtree.
 This results in faster initial rendering and improved overall responsiveness of the components.

 Please note that as part of this migration, some changes may be required in your codebase if you were relying on direct manipulation or styling of our components.
-We recommend reviewing our updated documentation and examples to ensure a smooth transition and take full advantage of the benefits offered by ShadowDOM components.
+We recommend reviewing our updated documentation and examples to ensure a smooth transition and take full advantage of the benefits offered by Shadow DOM components.

 # Questions ❓🙋‍♀️